History of Protestantism: Roots

 In the 9th century Claudius of Turin foreshadowed many Protestant views, and had a fanatical zeal for iconoclasm.
 Claudius of Turin denied the power of the papacy, and the role of good works in salvation, thus believing in faith alone.
 Gottschalk of Orbais was another 9th century theologian, who taught double predestination and grace oriented views of salvation, mirroring the doctrine of faith alone.
 Gottschalk was defended by Ratramnus, who denied transubstantiation and whose writings influenced some reformers.

 Unrest due to the Avignon Papacy and the Papal Schism in the Roman Catholic Church (1378–1416) sparked wars between princes, uprisings among peasants, and widespread concern over corruption in the Church.
 A new nationalism also challenged the relatively internationalist medieval world.
 The first of a series of disruptive and new perspectives came from John Wycliffe at Oxford University, then from Jan Hus at the University of Prague (Hus had been influenced by Wycliffe).
-The Catholic Church officially concluded debate over Hus' teachings at the Council of Constance (1414–1417).
+The Catholic Church officially concluded debate over Hus's teachings at the Council of Constance (1414–1417).
 The conclave condemned Jan Hus, who was executed by burning in spite of a promise of safe-conduct.
-At the command of Pope Martin V, Wycliffe was exhumed and burned as a heretic twelve years after his burial.
+At the command of Pope Martin V, Wycliffe's body was exhumed and burned as a heretic twelve years after his burial.

 The Council of Constance confirmed and strengthened the traditional medieval conception of Churches and Empires.
 It did not address the national or theological tensions which had been stirred up during the previous century.
 The council could not prevent schism and the Hussite Wars in Bohemia.

 Following the breakdown of monastic institutions and scholasticism in late medieval Europe, accentuated by the "Babylonian Captivity" of the Papacy, the Papal Schism, and the failure of the Conciliar movement, the sixteenth century saw a great cultural debate about religious reforms and later fundamental religious values (See German mysticism).
-Historians would generally assume that the failure to reform (too many vested interests, lack of coordination in the reforming coalition) would eventually lead to a greater upheaval or even revolution, since the system must eventually be adjusted or disintegrate, and the failure of the Conciliar movement helped lead to the Protestant Reformation in Europe.
+Historians would generally assume that the failure to reform (too many vested interests; lack of coordination in the reforming coalition) would eventually lead to a greater upheaval or even revolution, since the system must eventually be adjusted or disintegrate, and the failure of the Conciliar movement helped lead to the Protestant Reformation in Europe.
 These frustrated reformist movements ranged from nominalism, devotio moderna (modern devotion), to humanism occurring in conjunction with economic, political and demographic forces that contributed to a growing disaffection with the wealth and power of the elite clergy, sensitizing the population to the financial and moral corruption of the secular Renaissance church.